A Luxury Train Ride From the Rockies to the Red Rocks – My Detailed Canyon Spirit Review

 My room in the HOtel Colorado

-My room in the Hotel Colorado in glenwood Springs
+My room in the Hotel Colorado in Glenwood Springs

 The downtown streets around the train station tempted me with a variety of restaurants to choose from.
 But since I wanted to have time for a soak in the Glenwood Hot Springs pools, I had a quick dinner at the hotel’s outdoor cafe.